JonathanKoerber/cs628-PE-JonathanKoerber/pe_02/README.md

 Create an app that would render a list of objects and allow user to filter a list.
 The objects contain movie title, release year and genre.
 I created a directory called data to hold the list.
-To render the list, I created a directory called Components that hold two components Gallery and Card.
+To render the list, I created a directory called Components that hold two components Cities and Card.

 ##### Components:

-The application used two components, Gallery and Card.
-Gallery imports data from `data/movie.json` as a list of objects and maps the data into `cards`:
+The application used two components, Cities and Card.
+Cities imports data from `data/movie.json` as a list of objects and maps the data into `cards`:

 #### Input:

-- Gallery: in a gallery the input it the list of movie records in a list of json objects.
+- Cities: in a gallery the input it the list of movie records in a list of json objects.
 - Card: input is the props in the form of the record values.

 #### Process:

-- App: renders a Gallery component.
+- App: renders a Cities component.
-- Gallery: import the movie_data and reder the list of Card components
+- Cities: import the movie_data and reder the list of Card components
 - Card: Renders props into HTML

 #### Model: